Oracle Database 12c – Multitenant – Common users and roles

 sqlplus system/manager@pipboy

-create directory amexpdir as '/u02/expdp/tcdb';
+create directory amexpdir as '/u02/expdp/tcdb'; exit

-impdp parfile=/u02/expdp/tcdb/amimpc.par
+impdp parfile=/u02/expdp/tcdb/amimpc.par sql

 start mt/ctable121